 - Growing as many vegetables and fruits possible at home.
 I recently made a compost pit and put away kitchen waste in them.

-I believe that equality between women and men is a key factor for a more sustainable world.
+Above all, I believe that equality between women and men is a key factor for a more sustainable world.
 Not only on a personal level but also on our professional environment.
 That’s why I make sure that in my daily work I can evolve on an equal footing with my male colleagues.

 Can you mention a challenge which you overcame and how you did?